By Jean Hofve, DVM

 Just like humans, cats are prone to a number of medical problems as they get older.
 With diet, supplements, and extra care, many of these conditions can be prevented, delayed, or managed, to give your cat a good quality of life in her older years.

-A recent study found that 90% of cats over 12 years had radiographic (x-ray) evidence of degenerative joint disease (DJD or arthritis).
+A study found that 90% of cats over 12 years had radiographic (x-ray) evidence of degenerative joint disease (DJD or arthritis).
 This came as somewhat of a surprise to the veterinary community, since few cats are ever clinically diagnosed with arthritis.
 What is generally perceived as “slowing down” or “a little stiff” may be a sign of significant joint deterioration, and probably causes discomfort in most older cats.
 Since treating arthritis holistically is so simple and inexpensive, it may be a good idea for every cat over 10 years to be given appropriate supplements.
 In the cat’s wet food, simply mix glucosamine sulfate (250 mg per day) and MSM (methyl-sulfonyl-methane)(200 mg per day).
 This combination provides good anti-inflammatory action and pain relief.
 In a symptomatic (obviously painful or lame) cat, it may take 3-5 weeks for improvement to be noticeable.
 (For more on arthritis, see this article.)

 Chronic Kidney Disease (CKD), formerly known as Chronic Renal Failure (CRF)